Seven Advantages of Dental Implants

 Many patients consider dental implants and bridges as replacement solutions for their missing or irreparable teeth.
 While bridges can be more affordable, implants are a consistently better option.

-Bridges are harder to clean, have a weaker bond and last for shorter periods of time.
+Bridges are harder to clean, have a weaker bond and last for shorter periods.
 In addition, bridges replace one or two teeth, and they must be affixed by capping adjacent teeth.
-To do so, dental care providers must alter at least two of your healthy teeth.
+Dental care providers must alter at least two of your healthy teeth to do so.

-Dental implants never interfere with a patient’s natural teeth.
+Dental implants never interfere with a patient’s natural teeth and can help prevent unnecessary tooth extractions.
 Your implants will replace missing and damaged teeth while preserving your healthy ones.

 Learn More About Dental Implants From 209 NYC Dental

 Choose the best dental implant specialists to perform your restorative dental work.
-At 209 NYC Dental, our experienced team handles everything from placing same-day implants to completing full-mouth reconstruction.
+At 209 NYC Dental, our experienced team of dental implant experts handles everything related to dental implant surgery, from placing same-day implants to completing full-mouth reconstruction.